2014 Program Dates: Sunday, July 13–Saturday, August 9

 In 2013, a total of 75 students attended the programme; 33 of these came from the U.S. and 42 from countries including Australia, Brazil, Canada, China, Colombia, France, Germany, Ghana, Lebanon, Malaysia, Netherlands, New Zealand, Norway, Russia, Spain, Sudan and the UK.
 Of the U.S. attendees, 23 students were from GW Law and one student was from GW's Elliott School of International Affairs.

 Anticipated enrollment for 2014 is expected to be similar to that for 2013 and it is expected that roughly the same geographical diversity will be represented by students in the program

 New College, Oxford

-Students will be accommodated and take all of their meals at New College, Oxford on Holywell Street.
+Students will be accommodated and take many of their meals at New College, Oxford on Holywell Street.
 Founded by William of Wykham in 1379, it is one of the largest, best known and most beautiful of the Oxford colleges.
-The college is located in the centre of Oxford, close to the St Cross Law Faculty Building, where classes are held and in which the Bodleian Law Library is located.
+The college is located in the centre of Oxford, close to the St Cross Law Faculty Building, in which the Bodleian Law Library is located.
+Classes are to be held in the Manor Road Building, right next to the St. Cross Building, and if need be, in the St. Cross Building.
 The classrooms include a lecture hall for plenary sessions and breakout rooms for classes.
+Due to renovations of the New College dining hall, lunches will be held at St. Catherine's College, just next to the Manor Road Building, and formal dinners this summer will be held at St. Hilda's College and Wadham College.
 The Administrative offices, which house the Oxford director and supporting staff, are in Rewley House, Wellington Square, Oxford.

 Students are accommodated in single study bedrooms at New College.
 Many of the bedrooms have private bathrooms but such a room can only be guaranteed if the supplementary private bathroom fee is paid.